harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview.md

 ![](./static/services-and-environments-runtime-input-02.png)

-For more information on Runtime Inputs and Expressions, go to [Fixed Values, Runtime Inputs, and Expressions](../../../platform/20_References/runtime-inputs.md).
+For more information on runtime inputs and expressions, go to [Fixed Values, Runtime Inputs, and Expressions](../../../platform/20_References/runtime-inputs.md).

-### Services and Environments RBAC
+### Services and environments RBAC

-Please review these key RBAC uses cases for Services and Environments.
+Please review these key RBAC uses cases for services and environments.

 For extensive information on Harness RBAC, go to [Harness Role-Based Access Control Overview](../../../platform/4_Role-Based-Access-Control/1-rbac-in-harness.md) and [Harness Role-Based Access Control Quickstart](../../../platform/4_Role-Based-Access-Control/10-set-up-rbac-pipelines.md).